PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Translator/reference/v3-0-translate.md

 ## <a name="request-parameters"></a>İstek parametreleri

-Sorgu dizesine geçirilen istek parametreleri şunlardır:
+Sorgu dizesinde geçirilen istek parametreleri şunlardır:

 ### <a name="required-parameters"></a>Gerekli parametreler